kartena/Proj4Leaflet/README.md

 );
 ```

+## Proj4js compatibility notice
+Proj4js has breaking changes introduced after version 1.1.
+The current version of Proj4Leaflet
+uses Proj4js 1.3.4 or later.
+If you for some reason need Proj4js version 1.1 compatibility, you can
+still use Proj4Leaflet [version 0.5](https://github.com/kartena/Proj4Leaflet/tree/0.5).

 ## Reference
 The plugin extends Leaflet with a few classes that helps integrating Proj4's projections into
 Leaflet's [ICRS](http://leafletjs.com/reference.html#icrs) interface.